Create a theme for your portal

 css/ |-- bootstrap.min.css img/ |-- glyphicons-halflings-white.png |-- glyphicons-halflings.png js/ |-- bootstrap.min.js

 Or, depending on the customizer application used, it might only contain bootstrap.min.css.
 Regardless, bootstrap.min.css is the file that contains your customizations.
-The other files are the same for all custom versions of Bootstrap and are already included in your Dynamics 365 portal.
+The other files are the same for all custom versions of Bootstrap and are already included in your Dynamics 365 Portals.

 Apply a custom Bootstrap theme to your website

 After you have your custom bootstrap.min.css, you can apply it to your portal in one of two ways.
 If you are a developer and prefer to work directly with the source code of your application, you can overwrite the version of bootstrap.min.css included in your application source with your custom version.
-However, we recommend in most cases that you apply your custom Bootstrap theme without modifying your site code by uploading it as a web file in the Dynamics 365 portal's content management system.
+However, we recommend in most cases that you apply your custom Bootstrap theme without modifying your site code by uploading it as a web file in the Dynamics 365 Portals's content management system.

 - Sign in to your application as a user with content management permissions.
 More information: Configure web roles for a PRM portal